LazySamir/tic-tac-toe-tech-test/README.md

 ### Domain model

 #### Approach

+We set this task to complete whilst pairing.

+Our approach:
-1. Create user stories
+1. Write out user stories

-2. Drew out an initial domain model
+2. Draw a domain model
+3. Hard code player and grid to be refactored/extracted later

+#### Plan

+1. Extract a grid class
+2. Extract a player class

 #### How I would improve the app